tamilselvanarjun/auto-ed/docs/_build/html/_sources/mod2.rst.txt

 Finally, there is something interesting about how we set the initial derivative in the first step.
 What we have done is "seeded" the derivative.
 Intuitively, it may help to think that in the first step we are taking the derivative of the input with respect to itself.
-Since :math:`dx/dx=1`, the derivative in the first step should just be one.
+Since :math:`dx/dx=1`, the derivative in the first step should just be :math:`1`.
 However, we will see later that this is actually not necessary.
 If we want to get the true derivative, then it is good to seed the derivative in this way.
-However, automatic differentiation is more powerful than this and choosing different seed values can give valuable information.
+However, automatic differentiation is more powerful than this, and choosing different seed values can give valuable information.
 Stay tuned.

-For this simple example, we can draw an accompanying graph to the original computational graph, which helps us visualize the way derivatives are carried through.
+For this simple example, we can draw an accompanying graph to the original computational graph, which helps us visualize the way the derivatives are carried through.

 .. image:: simple_deriv_graph.PNG

 The new graph shadows the original graph.
 Each node in the shadow graph represents the derivative at that step.
-Note that the edges representing the elementary functions (in this case sine) have been differentiated.
+Note that the edges representing the elementary functions (in this case sine function) have been differentiated.
 Note too how the derivatives from the previous node feed *forward* to the next node.

 The Original Demo
 ^^^^^^^^^^^^^^^^^
-Now we return to the original demo from the first module.
+Now we return to the `original demo <mod1.html#demo-1-errors-in-the-finite-difference-method>`_ from the first module.

 .. math::
         f(x) = x - \exp(-2\sin^2(4x))

-In module 1, we formed the corresponding computational graph.
+In `Module 1 <mod1.html>`_, we formed the corresponding computational graph.
 Now let's use that graph to write the computational table.
 Each node in the table is the output of an elmentary function, whose derivative we can compute explicitly.

 .. list-table::